Lloyd McBride: USW presidency

 In the end, McBride defeated Sadlowski 3-to-2 (328,000 to 249,000).

 McBride strongly supported the Experimental Negotiations Agreement (ENA), a contract negotiated with steelmakers by President Abel which included a provision preventing the union from striking over economic terms—whether the contract was in force or had expired.
-But high inflation drove wages much higher under the ENA, and steelmakers unilaterally canceled the agreement (as was their right) as the 1980 contract talks approached.
+However, high inflation drove wages much higher under the ENA, and steelmakers unilaterally canceled the agreement (as was their right) as the 1980 contract talks approached.

 McBride was unable to negotiate strong national contracts for his members.
 He had a difficult time convincing steelworkers that the contracts reaches were the best he could achieve, and restive union members twice rejected contracts in 1983.
 Under McBride, the union agreed to cut wages and benefits for the first time since 1936.
 The average wage of $14.33 an hour was cut 8.7 percent in the first year, although a provision in the 1983 contract would restore that cut over the term of the 41-month agreement.
 He did not participate in the negotiations for either the 1980 or 1983 contract renewals.

 McBride also presided over the union at a time of greatly diminishing membership.
 During his presidency, the Steelworkers lost nearly half its 1.4 million members due to offshoring and plant closings.
 McBride was a moderate who successfully resisted members' calls for militancy in the face of widespread steel industry unemployment and sharply increased pressure on wages and benefits.
 He also refused to collude with employers and implement a "business unionism" policy in order to secure high wages and job security for a limited number of members.

 McBride had a history of heart disease.
 He was hospitalized three times from 1980 to 1983 for heart disease.
 A pacemaker was installed in February 1983.
 McBride underwent heart bypass surgery in Pittsburgh, Pennsylvania, on October 18, 1983.
 He was discharged from the hospital on November 1, and died in his sleep in the night of November 5 or early on November 6 at his home in Whitehall, Pennsylvania.